Back to Recipes

 Variations

-- •Add other vegetables like bell peppers, broccoli florets, or snap peas along with the red onions.
+• Add other vegetables like bell peppers, broccoli florets, or snap peas and shallots to make this a complete meal

 Comments (0)